sbustamante/CosmicVoidsPaper/RefereeResponse.md

     state them.
 A quantitative  discussion of how some results would change with a different scale would be great, but not necessary.**

+    Response:
+    We now mention in the first paragraph of the Results section the expected results for larger smoothing scales.
+Namely, that the statistics for the cosmci web tend to be those of a random Gaussian field.

 12. **Finally, about the necessity of color: Figs 4-6, as they currently are, require color, but it would be  easy for the authors to